Philadelphia Union: Rivalries

 The Philadelphia Union's primary rivals are the New York Red Bulls and New York City FC.
 These rivalries exist primarily because of geographical proximity and the traditional animosities between the metropolitan areas of Philadelphia and New York City in other professional sports leagues.

 Most Union fans consider the New York Red Bulls to be a rival due to the team's stadium being the closest in proximity to the Union's, leading to substantial away support from each team's fan bases every time the two sides play.
 There have been many consequential games played between the two sides, including the Union's first playoff win in team history.
 However, many New York Red Bulls fans do not consider the Union to be one of their main rivals, as NYCFC and D.C.
 United are their main antagonists.

 In recent years, the Philadelphia Union's most meaningful rivalry has been with New York City FC.
 Though early fixtures between the two clubs did spark tensions between the two sets of fans, the rivalry reached a new level after New York City controversially eliminated the Union in the 2021 Eastern Conference Final, after the latter lost 11 players, including six starters, due to MLS's COVID-19 protocols.
 The Union would avenge their 2021 Eastern Conference final loss, defeating NYCFC 3–1 at home to win the 2022 Eastern Conference final, and earn their first ever appearance in an MLS Cup final.
 On October 5, 2025, the Philadelphia Union would beat NYCFC 1-0 at home to clinch the Supporters' Shield for the second time in their history.
+The two would meet again that year in the Eastern Conference Semifinal of the MLS Cup, with defeating the Union at Subaru Park 1-0 to knock them out.

 The Union also has several other minor rivals.
 A smaller rivalry with D.C.
 United took shape early on due to their geographical proximity compared to other teams in the league.
 Other teams such as the New England Revolution and Atlanta United FC have been considered rivals to some extent due to many intense and important games against them, and some controversial moments.
 The Union have also had eras of rivalries with the Seattle Sounders and LAFC, despite playing in different MLS conferences.

 FC Cincinnati is another rivalry that has intensified in recent years due to multiple high-profile departures from Philadelphia to Cincinnati.
 The former Union assistant coach, Pat Noonan became the head coach of Cincinnati in 2022, while Chris Albright, an important figure in Philadelphia's front office, took over as the general manager of Cincinnati.
 As well as several key players making the switch over, which fueled more competitive tension between the clubs.
 Matches between these clubs have become increasingly intense with both teams competing in the Eastern Conference.